christianneil1229/DataScience-Porfolio/README.md

 # DataScience-Porfolio
-Portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Portfolio of data science projects and courses completed by me for academic, self learning, and hobby purposes.
 Presented in the form of Jupyter notebook